Faculty/Projects

 Background Needed

-- other skills such as optics, chemical synthesis, computer programming, and/or basic electronics can also be helpful although much can be learned on the job
+- other skills such as optics and basic electronics can also be helpful although much can be learned on the job

 Skills Developed and Knowledge Learned